Speech and Language Therapy - MMedSci

 How to apply

-The closing date for Overseas applications for the MMedSci 2018 intake was 7 January 2018.
+The closing date for applications for the MMedSci 2019 intake is 15th March 2019.

 For applicants with disabilities you can find a range of useful information at the University of Sheffield's Disability & Dyslexia Support Service.